I believe high quality chocolate can only be made from high quality cocoa beans.

 White bean - very high quality cacao

-My sourcing is from 2 small farms in the Dominican Republic, growing cacao in the most natural way, and respecting the biodiversity.
+My sourcing is from a single estate farm in the Dominican Republic, Cacao del Eden, growing cacao in the most natural way, and respecting the biodiversity.
 The cocoa beans are sourced on a sailing route so they can be shipped by sailboat over the Atlantic Ocean (read more here : fair transport).
 I am in contact with other amazing farmers around the world and hope to find the way to import in a sustainable way their cacao in order to diversify the range of chocolate I produce…

 When the cocoa beans arrive in my workshop, they have been already fermentated few days in wooden boxes, and then dried by sun.
 This fermentation process is very important, it’s when starts the flavoring process, and depending of this, chocolate will be totally different.
 I want to say THANK YOU to the farmers, because I believe they are responsible of most of the final product, my part of the process is nothing comparing to what they achieve!